Compare the leading business credit cards for UK small businesses.

 - Consider drawing up a budget to ensure you can meet monthly repayments.

-- Unless your card has a 0% offer on spending, aim to clear the balance in full each month to avoid interest.
+- Unless your card has a 0% interest-free period on spending, aim to clear the balance in full each month to avoid interest.

 - If your card charges an annual fee, make sure the perks on offer are worth this fee.